 Mindfulness Practices

-- Technique: Focus solely on your breath, noticing the sensations of each inhale and exhale without trying to control it.
+- Technique: Focus on your breath and notice each inhale and exhale without trying to force or control it.

-- Tips: When your mind wanders, gently redirect your focus back to your breath.
-This practice helps anchor you in the present moment.
+- Tips: When your mind wanders, gently bring your attention back to your breathing.
+Wandering thoughts are normal.

-- Technique: Slowly move your attention through different parts of your body, noticing any sensations, tension, or discomfort without judgment.
+- Technique: Slowly move your attention through different parts of your body, noticing sensations, tension, or areas of comfort without judgment.

-- Technique: Silently repeat phrases of goodwill towards yourself and others, such as "May I be happy, may I be healthy," gradually extending these wishes to friends, family, and even those you have conflicts with.
+- Technique: Silently repeat phrases of goodwill toward yourself and others, such as “May I be safe,” “May I be healthy,” or “May I be peaceful.”

 Meditation Techniques